Antabuse-123/bot-HDFR/README.md

 -  Pulling the 5 next CTF for the week to come
 -  Pulling the Top 10 of best Teams from a certain country
 -  Create a vote for the next CTF to do
+-  Follow the progress of people on the website [Root-me](https://www.root-me.org/)
+-  Get the info of some challenges and users from [Root-me](https://www.root-me.org/)

 ## Setup